Mysteriousplayer/SIGIR26-StructAlign/README.md

 -We propose StructAlign, a structured cross-modal alignment framework for CTVR, which explicitly models and mitigates catastrophic forgetting induced by both intra-modal feature drift and non-cooperative feature drift across modalities.

 -We introduce a simplex ETF geometric prior together with a cross-modal ETF alignment loss to enforce a well-separated category-level structure in the shared embedding space.
 In addition, we design a cross-modal relation preserving loss that leverages cross-modal similarity relations to constrain intra-modal feature updates during continual learning.

--Extensive experiments on benchmark datasets demonstrate that StructAlign achieves competitive performance compared to state-of-the-art continual retrieval methods.

 ---